dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ![](../../assets/images/longhorn/bench4.png)

 - Note that the above result is generated using SSD as the storage disk.
-Spinning disk could produce much lower performance in comparison to SSD.
+Spinning disk could produce much lower performance in comparison to the SSD.

 ## Longhorn replica size 2 vs size 3